Accessibility

 Accessible Seating Requests

-Civic Playhouse, Newcastle City Hall Concert Hall and the Conservatorium of Music have allocated seating.
+Newcastle City Hall Concert Hall has allocated seating.
 If you require seating in a specific area (aisle, front row) please select your seats with this in mind.
-Wheelchair seating is marked on the seating plans.

-If attending free events, please speak to the festival volunteers at the venue when you arrive and they can guide you to a reserved seat.
+If booked for a free event, please speak to the festival volunteers at the venue when you arrive and they can guide you to a reserved seat.
 We advise you to arrive at least 15 minutes before the event starts.
-Assistance dogs such as guide dogs and hearing dogs are welcome.
+Assistance dogs are welcome.

 Companion Card holders qualify for a complimentary ticket for their companion.
 Companion Cards will need to be presented on the day of the event.

-In 2024, ticketing for events held in City of Newcastle venues CIvic Playhouse and Newcastle City Hall Concert Hall will be managed by Civic Theatre ticketing.
-All other events can be booked via Trybooking.
+In 2026, ticketing for events held in Newcastle City Hall will be managed by Civic Theatre ticketing.
+All other events can be booked via Humanitix.

 If you need to speak to someone about your seat for an event in a City of Newcastle venue, contact (02) 4929 1977 or civicticketoffice@ncc.nsw.gov.au